 Northern Lights College utilizes the Canadian Adult Achievement Test (CAAT) to assess whether an applicant meets the Admission Prerequisites for a program.

+The CAAT is a unique measure of an adults current functional level in mathematics, reading and language.
+This type of achievement test has been designed specifically for the Canadian Adult, regardless of their previous school experience.
 The CAAT helps determine an individual’s present educational level and readiness for literacy instruction, general academic upgrading, core skills development and vocational selection.
 Where possible, students needing upgrading will be referred to the appropriate program.

-Application to write Canadian Adult Achievement Test (CAAT)
+Off-Campus Only: Application to write Canadian Adult Achievement Test (CAAT)